How to Can Pears in Light Syrup

 The "rule" about food and water temperature when canning

 When you're canning hot food, you must add it to warmed jars and put them into warm water in the canner.
-If you're raw-packing or cold-packing food, you put the food in cold jars and add cold water to your canner.
+If you're raw-packing or cold-packing food, you put the food in cold jars (room temperature) and add cold water to your canner.

 Extreme temperature changes can break your jars.
 In other words, adding a cold jar full of cold food to hot water in your canner can break the glass jars.